Chanikya78/Mainframe-Interview-Preparation/README.md

 # Mainframe-Interview-Preparation
-Sharing Knowledge on Mainframe for Interview Preparation for below skills COBOL
+Sharing Knowledge on Mainframe for Interview Preparation for skills COBOL
 JCL
 DB2